totminaekaterina/Image-match-search/README.md

 ![bathroom_rank](https://github.com/totminaekaterina/Image-match-search/blob/main/imgs/bathroom_rank.png)

-**As a resul** in the first approach, the proximity of the image to the images in the database of any class was evaluated.
+**As a result** in the first approach, the proximity of the image to the images in the database of any class was evaluated.
 The accuracy of this comparison was then compared, so that the total accuracy indicator will always be 100%.
 The model correctly identified the top 5 most "close" images.

 #### Using Correspondence to other classes